 What it is

 This kit for the Tippmann Pneumatics Model 98 is marketed on Tippmann’s website as a N2/Compressed Air/HPA conversion kit.
 The idea behind the kit is to allow more consistency and efficiency by taking advantage of the fact that HPA operates at a given pressure, as opposed to fluctuating with temperature changes like Co2.
-What the kit actually does is lower the amount of pressure needed to operate the gun.
+What the kit actually does is lower the amount of pressure needed to operate any kind of automatic paintball guns.
 It is, in effect, a low pressure conversion kit for the gun, and is referred to as such on the included instructions..

 Besides an installation instruction page, the kit comes with an entirely new valve system with a volume chamber and attached vertical ASA adapter, new hammer (a.k.a. rear bolt), new main spring, rear cocking mechanism, side cocking slot cover, a braided steel air hose with a quick disconnect and a small tube of lock-tite.
 The hammer is the most obviously changed piece of the gun, looking like a chunk of swiss cheese because of the number of large holes drilled through it, and weighing noticeably less than the stock piece.
 The main spring is larger in diameter, resembling those found in a Spyder.
 The rear cocking piece connects the hammer, main spring and replacement end cap.

 As far as the performance of balls out of the barrel, the gun seems to hold much more consistent velocities.
-A chart on the stock gun performance over a 10 shot string can be found on the entry-level gun comparison page, indicating jumps of as much as 10 feet per second between shots and a 20 foot per second spread over the string.
+A chart on the basic paintball gun performance over a 10 shot string.
+This can be found on beginner paintball guns, indicating jumps of as much as 10 feet per second between shots and a 20 foot per second spread over the string.
 With the current set-up, the gun has about a 3 foot per second variance with a rare occasional drop outside of that range.
 Of course part of that consistency comes from using a regulator, however, I have tried regulators on the stock gun, and the impact was minimal.
 Working with a lower pressure apparently puts the regulator to work, making it more effective.

 The gun makes less noise, kicks less, and holds more consistent velocities with use of the kit.
 As is the case with most LP modifications, overall operation simply feels smoother.
 The one disadvantage is that the gun seems to be a bit more of a gas hog than it was in stock configuration.
 I like having the kit on the gun, and the advantages it offers, especially the consistency, which was a major problem I had with the stock Model 98.
 Is the kit a “must have” for Model 98 owners?
 No, the stock Model 98 will work fine for most people.
 What the kit does is offer some improvements for those who have the money to spend and like to tinker with performance.
 Anyone considering the kit should keep in mind that the $120 price tag does not include a regulator.